programmershakib1/visa-navigator/README.md

 3. Configure the environment variables:

-   - Create a `.env` file in the root directory.
+   - Create a `.env` and `.env.local` file in the root directory server and client.
-   - Add the necessary variables for MongoDB, Firebase.
+   - Add the necessary variables for MongoDB, Firebase, JWT.
+   - 🚨 **Important:** Never expose your `.env` and `.env.local` file in public repositories.
+Use `.gitignore` to keep it secure.

 4. Start the development server: